learn-co-students/backbone-basic-models-and-views-bk-003/README.md

 * About: Specific to this Lab

 ## Instructions
+1. Look in `app.js` and `user.js` and see if you will need to make any changes.
+2. Look in `views/main.js` and read the comments to see what you will need to add.
+3. Add a submite event handler to the view that will call a function called `#submitHandler`
+4. Build out the initialize and render functions to add the commented HTML form to the DOM
+5. Build the submit handler function which will save the text in the input field and set the user models name attribute to the submitted text
+6. Pass the user model to the view and call it in app.js

 ## About: General
 Models are the data layer in Backbone, similar to their function in Rails.
 They serve as in-memory representations of any data/data structures you need to build a UI.
 In Rails, your models help you persist data to the database.
 You can retrieve in-memory representations of a row of data from the database.
 For example, if you had a users table, you could do the following: